probablynotpr0n/TheOrcinator/README.md

 # TheOrcinator
-A program that tracks 5e stats
+This is a program that tracks 5e stats